FactorySimPy/FactorySimPy/docs/basic_components.md

 4. total_time_all_blocked (AB): Time duration for which all the worker_threads that are currently active are in "BOCKED_STATE" as they are waiting for the out edge to be available to accept the processed item.
 The number of active threads can be equal to less than work_capacity. ie, there will >=1 threads in blocked state, >=0 threads in idle state and no threads in processing state.

 5. total_time_all_active_processing (AP): Time duration for which all the active threads are in processing state.
-The number of active threads can be equal to less than work_capacity.
+The number of active threads can be equal to less than work_capacity. ie, there will >=1 threads in processing state, >=0 threads in idle state and no threads in blocked state.

 6. total_time_atleast_one_blocked (1B): Time duration for which atleast one of the worker_threads is in "BOCKED_STATE" as it is waiting for the out edge to be available to accept the processed item.